MaRage8494/js_course/09-Data-Structures-Operators.md

 ## Enhanced Object Literals

 This lecture was about a new features that came from ES6 and nowadays.
 In general, this small lifehacks for your code, no more 😓 🏁

+## Optional Chaining (.?)

+[20.07.2023] With this feature we can check field, methods and arrays for exist, if doesnt exist return 'undefined' ✅

+For receive all useful functions we must use Nullish Coalescing Operator 😓 (??) 🏁

+## Looping Objects: Objects Keys, Values and Entries

+In this lecture i lerned how loop in Object keys, values or both together (entries).
+Using destructuring and For-of loop, we can use object on maximum 🏁

+## Coding Challenge #2

+This challenge was interested, but easy for me, no more comments 🏁